Spring

 Prerequisites

-During pre-registration, this course is open only to declared Creative Writing Majors and declared Minors in English and Creative Writing.
-During add/drop the course will be instructor consent and open to all students in the College.
-Please contact the instructor to be added to the waitlist for the option to enroll during add/drop.
+This course is open only to declared Creative Writing Majors and declared Minors in English and Creative Writing.
+If the course is listed as consent required or closed, please reach out to the instructor to enroll or to be added to the waitlist.
 Attendance on the first day is mandatory.

 2025-2026 Spring